Centre Val De Loire

 The Dauphin was a neurotic and under confident man.

-He was challenged by a coalition of English and Burgundians vassals, who controlled the north of France.
+He was also challenged by a coalition of English and Burgundians vassals, who controlled the north of France.

 Very suspicious of this young peasant girl, he eventually agreed to receive her.